mrncmoose/smart_controller/README.md

 ## Version 3
 * Add Dynamic regression analysis for thermal rise calcs.

+## Version 4
+* Add MQTT for status messages.

+  Currently, the bridge reads the values of the Pi's pins to determine state.
+Change to use MQTT channels to provide state machine values in addition to the pin status.

+  TODO
+  * install Rabitt MQ on the Pi
+  * Create queues/chanells for state machine messages
+  * Add state machine messages to WebUI and Webservice.

 ### Steps to register device with IoT web app
 * TODO.